The Government has set up an independent public inquiry into the fire at Grenfell Tower.

 The Inquiry will examine the circumstances leading up to and surrounding the fire at Grenfell Tower on 14 June 2017.
 It will establish the facts and will make recommendations as to the action needed to prevent a similar tragedy happening again.

 The Inquiry will be independent.
-It will be for the Chair to decide what documents should be produced and who should give evidence.
+It will be for the Chairman to decide what documents should be produced and who should give evidence.

 Residents of the Tower, others who live in the locality and those who have lost friends and family will be able to take part in the Inquiry.

-The Chair of the Inquiry is Sir Martin Moore-Bick, who is a retired judge.
+The Chairman of the Inquiry is Sir Martin Moore-Bick, who is a retired judge.

 Anyone who thinks they have relevant documents or information should make sure they are retained and made available to the Inquiry.
 You can contact the Inquiry through the addresses given on this website.
 A process for submitting evidence will be set out on this site within the coming days.